-Surveillance Secrets 99% of Americans Will Never Know
+Surveillance Secrets 99% of Investigators Will Never Know

 Master Surveillant courses will teach you surveillance skills through our entertaining and engaging online and field skills courses.
 Whether you are a public or private investigator, novice or seasoned veteran, you will learn from these courses.

 I’m the author of the best selling surveillance books, Fundamentals of Physical Surveillance 2nd & 3rd Editions, written with seasoned investigator and surveillance specialist Raymond Siljander.
 In addition, we have authored many others including the book Fundamentals of Civil and Private Investigation 3rd Edition (Charles C. Thomas Publisher).